need4swede/wiki-go/data/documents/personalization/profile-presets/document.md

 profiles remain stored underneath.

 When Blue is active, ordinary eligible changes update Blue's definition.
 They are not also uploaded as regular-setting changes.
-This prevents an Apple TV using Blue from overwriting an iPhone that has no named profile.
+This prevents a client using Blue from overwriting another client's configuration.

 Neptune still tracks newer regular settings underneath an active named profile.
 Stopping the named profile restores the latest synchronized value.
 If no